VisualComputingLab/OpenZoo/api.md

 The service template enables also the following:

-- Reading topology parameters (server addresses, routing information, instantiation, etc.) from the RedisIO
+- Reading topology parameters (server addresses, routing information, instantiation, etc.) from the MongoDB
-- Exchanging service specific parameters through RedisIO
+- Exchanging service specific parameters through MongoDB
-- Writing service statistics to the RedisIO
+- Writing service statistics to the MongoDB

 ## Service types